ntanveer/DesignPatterns/README.md

-# Design Patterns in C# and JavaScript
+# A guide to using Design Patterns in C# and JavaScript

 ## Creational